 Storage

-Spread the granola out onto a parchment lined baking sheet and bake in a 400°F oven for about 5 minutes.
+Has your granola lost its "crunch"?
+No worries!
+Spread the granola out onto a parchment-lined baking sheet and bake in a 400°F oven for about 5 minutes or until it is crunchy again.

 Breakfast recipes

 Some people say breakfast is the most important meal of the day.
-Make it count with a wholesome, delicious and easy to make breakfast.
-Here's a few you may like to try.
+Make it count with a recipe that's wholesome, delicious, and easy to make.
+Here are a few you may like to try!

 - instant pot egg white bites